After blogging at Indie Traveller for 5 years, I’ve realized one thing: I can’t be everywhere nor be an expert on everything!

 1. Excellent writing ability

 We need to see that you have proven writing experience, so please mention your blog or writing portfolio.
-Showing a diary-like travel blog for family and friends is usually not enough (as writing for a wider audience is quite different).
-We ideally work with freelance writers/bloggers or expats/nomads who are based in the destination.
+Diary-like travel blogs for family and friends, a school newspaper, or business writing is usually not relevant.
+We ideally work with freelance writers/bloggers or with expats/nomads who are based in the destination.

 2. Familiarity with the subject matter